timmyichen/cspp/drafts/_sources/unit1/u0108-input.rst

 The best kinds of programs are often the interactive ones.
 Basic interactivity is easy to implement in python using the ``input`` function.

+:misc-hl:`An important note: using the input function in the ActiveCode windows in the browser may have unintended side effects.
+For best results (and most accurate results), I highly advise you run this code in your own text-based python IDE.`

 The ``input()`` Function
 ------------------------